phantomedc/leetcode-bytedance/README.md

 # leetcode-bytedance
-This is a repository which store ByteDance algorithms solutions
+This is a repository which storing ByteDance algorithms solutions